Student Direct Stream: Apply for a Fast-Track Study Permit

 - prove that tuition fees for the first year of study are paid; and

-- show proof that they either completed studies at a Canadian curriculum high school or show proof of a language test results demonstrating an IELTS score of 6 in English or NCLC 7 for French.
+- show proof of language test results completed within two years of the SDS application being received demonstrating an IELTS score of 6 in English or NCLC 7 for French.

 - submit the application at a Visa Application Centre (VAC).